MithrilJS/mithril.js/docs/framework-comparison.md

 Mithril documentation includes [introductory](introduction.md) [tutorials](simple-application.md), pages about advanced concepts, and an extensive API reference section, which includes input/output type information, examples for various common use cases and advice against misuse and anti-patterns.
 It also includes a cheatsheet for quick reference.

+Mithril documentation also demonstrates simple, close-to-the-metal solutions to common use cases in real-life applications where it's appropriate to inform a developer that web standards may be now on par with larger established libraries.

 ---

 ## Vue